dlr-gtlab/genh5/examples/conversion_system.md

 2) When converting the data it may be necessary to buffer temporary objects (e.g. `QByteArray` for `QString`).

-3) Deduce the HDF5 datatype automatically from a C++ type
+3) The library should deduce the HDF5 datatypes automatically from a C++ type

 ## Data Conversion